MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-form/readme.md

 #### Workaround

-To succeed the test with  `<mg-form />` propertie `aria-role` you need to bind this prop as a framework JS propertie, ex:
+To succeed the test with the `<mg-form />` property `aria-role`, you need to bind this `prop` as a framework JS property, ex:
 - vue: `<mg-form :aria-role.prop="presentation"></mg-form>`
 - angular: `<mg-form ng-prop-aria-role="presentation"></mg-form>`
 - jsx: `<mg-form ariaRole={"presentation"}></mg-form>`

-#### Explainations
+#### Explanation

-When you use JS property binding instead of html attribute, the component prop isn't rendered in the DOM, wich result in a valid HTML DOM sementic, and succeed the test.
+When you use JS property binding instead of HTML attribute, the component prop isn't rendered in the DOM, which results in a valid HTML DOM semantic, and succeed the test.

 ## CSS Variables